flofriday/blog/posts/meltdown-the-story-of-a-markdown-parser/post.md

 ## Introducing meltdowns cousin: markberg

-I recorded myself during the first two hours of meltdowns development and explained as a went along.
+I recorded myself during the first two hours of meltdowns development and explained as I went along.
 At that point the parser could parse bold, italics and headers and could convert it to html.

 > **🦜 Chirpy the Parrot:** Where is the Youtube link?